egutter/stock_agent/README.md

 b) sell a stock if the price rose 2% or more from the previous day

 Strategy 2)
-a) buy a stock, if it happens 1a) or if the price is equal to at least twice the average quotation of the share until that date
+a) buy a stock if 1a) happens or if the price is equal to at least twice the average quotation of the share until that date
 b) sell a stock after five days of having purchased

 the end execution program should be informed what was the strategy that won more money.